 Fully Automatic Level Crossing Module LCS6

-We have been holding back until we are entirely happy with the servo operation, to lower the barriers or operate the gates with the most realistic movement possible.
+We have been working tirelessly to provide smooth movement on our top of the range level crossing, the LCS6.
+The servo operation lowers the barriers or operate the gates with the most realistic movement possible.
 The simple programming allows sequential or overlapping operation of the gates or barriers to replicate the real article.

 Also built-in are 18 of the most varied level crossing sounds, enabling you to model UK, continental, Asian and American crossings with the most realistic effects.
 There are bells, gongs, Yodalarm sounders, and others from all around the world, so there is certain to be one to suit.

 Finally, warning led lights can be connected to show the yellow and flashing reds common in the UK, but can also be set to display various alternatives commonly found around the world.

 There is a full page dedicated to the operation of the module, including the simple programming of the lights, barriers and sounds here.